Why Volunteer with PermaTree?

 - Help us construct the Volunteer bamboo cabin 6×3 Meters.

-- Help in the kitchen, cutting vegetables, prepare drinks, set the table, etc.
+- Help in the kitchen, cutting vegetables, prepare drinks, set the table, wash and dry the dishes, etc.

 - Give food to chickens, guinea pigs and dogs